 When searching for a job, there are a few ways to find one, the hidden job market can uncover a wealth of excellent career opportunities.

-So, you can have an employer look for you, or you look for an employer.
-This is known as the advertised job market and the hidden job market.
+So, you can have an employer look for you.
+Or, you seek out the perfect company with potential job opportunities to suit your career target criteria.
+A comparison between the advertised job market and the hidden job market.

 The advertised job market is frustrating and slow for both you and the employer.
 For you, it means a lot of competition, particularly for entry-level positions.
-For the more experienced and specialized roles, the advertised job market may barely exist.
+For the more experienced professionals, executives, and specialized roles, the advertised job market may barely exist.
+Be proactive and always have an updated resume ready to submit at a moments notice.

 The company’s network is faster, cheaper, and more effective than advertising.
 This is why finding the hidden job market can be so important to your job search.